Share this post:

 Chorio is the today abandoned capital of Halki, situated on a hillside right below an imposing Medieval Castle.
 Chorio was a Medieval village in a protected, difficult to reach, location that offered its inhabitants shelter from the pirates.
 During the 19th century, the villagers gradually abandoned Chorio and moved to the port of Halki, Nimporio.
 Today, if you stroll through the overgrown streets of Chorio, you can see ruined stone houses and ancient walls, as well as the well-preserved school of the village.

 Built in the 12th century, Paleochora is nestled in a deep canyon, in a naturally protected location surrounded by sheer rocky cliffs rising over 100 meters tall.
 This was the capital of the island during the Byzantine period, and its marvelous architecture is similar to the famous castle towns of Monemvasia and Mystras.

 The prosperous village was completely destroyed in 1537 by the pirate Barbarossa, and it was never inhabited again as it was considered to bring bad fortune.
 This castle town is largely ruined, but you can still find well-preserved Byzantine churches with beautiful frescoes, like the church of Agia Varvara.
 The remains of the old building and defensive walls create a unique backdrop to the beautiful natural landscapes of the area.

-Are you looking for more villages in Greece?
+Are you looking for more villages?
 Check our website!